ErikBcd/sc-penguins-cpp/README.md

 `make`

+Your starter, logic and libraries are now located in `bin/python_wrapper`

+## Creating your own logic

+### C++
+Either edit the template logic in `starter/custom_logic.cpp`, or create your own file and include it in `starter/starter.cpp`.
+When compiling for C++, these files will be included and the logic defined in starter.cpp will be used.

+### Python
+Either edit the template logic in `python_starter/custom_logic.py`, or create your own file and import it in `python_starter/starter.py`.
+When compiling for Python, these files will be copied to `bin/python_wrapper/` where the library file will be placed.

 ## Usage

 Run the client via `SC_2022_STARTER`
 If you want to specify an IP adress and a port number, you can do so via `SC_2022_STARTER IP PORT`.

-If you want to create your own game logic, you can do so in `starter/custom_logic.cpp`, or create your own file and include it in `starter/starter.cpp`.